 Admissions & Records

 The College has developed an outstanding program of intercollegiate athletics.
-Sports programs for women include basketball, cross-country, softball, tennis, and volleyball.
-Men’s sports programs include basketball, baseball, cross-country, golf, and tennis.
+Sports programs for women include basketball, cross-country, softball, track & field, tennis and volleyball.
+Men’s sports programs include basketball, baseball, cross-country, golf, track & field and tennis.
 Athletes have the opportunity to compete for conference, regional, and national honors during the year.
 Athletic achievement awards are offered in each sport for outstanding student athletes.

 SVCC is a member of the National Junior College Athletic Association (NJCAA) and competes in NJCAA Region IV.
 Sauk Valley Community College is also a member of the Arrowhead Athletic Conference.
 The College abides by all NJCAA academic requirements and the NJCAA Code of Conduct to assure the integrity of SVCC, our student athletes and coaches.

 The College mascot is the Skyhawk, and the colors are red, white, and black.
-For further information or the opportunity to try out, contact the Athletics Director at 815.835.6234 (1H01) or visit svcc.edu/athletics.
+For further information or the opportunity to try out, contact the Athletic Director at 815.835.6466 (RM 1F2) or visit svcc.edu/athletics.

-Follett, INC. operates the campus bookstore under contract.
-Follett staff work directly with the instructors at SVCC to learn what resources are used for each class.
+- The campus bookstore is operated by Follett, Inc. The bookstore staff work directly with the instructors at SVCC to learn what resources are used for each class.
 The store offers a variety of options for textbooks such as buying a physical book in new or used condition, renting select titles, or purchasing material in a digital format if available.
 Textbooks can be purchased on campus along with campus apparel, computers, software, snacks and gifts.
-The campus bookstore also offers the option of shopping from home with the items shipped to your home or in-store for pick up.
-New to the bookstore is a coffee bar.
+The bookstore website offers the option of shopping from home with the items shipped to your home orpick up on campus.

-For more information including hours of operation, return policy, book buyback, and payment options, call 815.835.6304 (1E02) or visit bkstr.com/saukvalleyccstore
+For more information including hours of operation, return policy, book buyback, and payment options, call 815.835.6304 (RM 1E02) or visit bkstr.com/saukvalleyccstore.

 SVCC’s Career Services Center is ready to help by providing the following services to all students: